Who was Alex Pretti, the nurse shot dead by federal agents in Minneapolis?

 Customs and Border Protection (CBP) commander, Gregory Bovino, said Pretti wanted to do “maximum damage and massacre law enforcement”, while Trump’s deputy chief of staff, Stephen Miller, described the victim as “a would-be assassin”.

-Bystander videos verified by the Reuters news agency showed Pretti, holding a mobile phone in his hand, not a gun, as he tries to help other protesters who have been pushed to the ground by the federal agents.
+But bystander videos verified by the Reuters news agency showed Pretti, holding a mobile phone in his hand, not a gun, as he tries to help other protesters who have been pushed to the ground by the federal agents.

 As the videos begin, Pretti can be seen filming as a federal agent pushes away one woman and shoves another to the ground.
 Pretti moves between the agent and the women, then raises his left arm to shield himself as the agent pepper-sprays him.